Victor Mishcon, Baron Mishcon: Family

 Lord Mishcon was married four times.
 His second marriage, to Beryl Honor Posnansky, produced two sons, Peter and Russell and a daughter, Jane.
 He married his fourth wife, Joan Estelle Conrad, in 1976; the marriage was dissolved in 2001.
 In 2006, he died at his home in Bayswater, London.

+In popular culture

+Lord Mishcon was portrayed by Laurence Payne in the Granada Television series Lady Killers, in an episode depicting the trial of Ruth Ellis.